Friends of the Bennington Battlefield

 2023 at the Battlefield – Improved Visitor Experience!

-Good things have been happening at the Bennington Battlefield in the past three years, and there is more to come as we gear up for the important 250th Anniversary of the Battle of Bennington in just four years- 2027.
+Good things have been happening at the Bennington Battlefield in the past three years, and this year was no exception as we gear up for the important 250th Anniversary of the Battle of Bennington in just four years- 2027.

 The Friends of the Bennington Battlefield are pleased to have been the recipients of grant funding through the Parks and Trails division of the New York State Office of Parks, Recreation, and Historic Preservation.
 Additionally, through the generosity of the American Battlefield Trust, more of the important acreage of the Battle area has been purchased and given to OPRHP, enlarging and preserving the historic site.